Moira Cameron: Yeoman Warder

-Cameron officially became the first ever female Yeoman Warder in July 2007 but didn't get to wear her uniform until 3 September 2007.
-Cameron is one of 37 Yeoman Warders based in the Tower of London, a position which dates back to 1485.
-Styled as Yeoman Warder Cameron, her full and proper title is Yeoman Warder of His Majesty's Royal Palace and Fortress the Tower of London, and Members of the Sovereign's Body Guard of the Yeoman Guard in the Extraordinary.
+Cameron officially became the first ever female Yeoman Warder in July 2007 but did not get to wear her uniform until 3 September 2007.
+Cameron was one of 37 Yeoman Warders based in the Tower of London, a position which dates back to 1485.
+Styled as Yeoman Warder Cameron, her full and proper title was Yeoman Warder of Her Majesty's Royal Palace and Fortress the Tower of London, and Members of the Sovereign's Body Guard of the Yeoman Guard in the Extraordinary.

-Camerons' duties are mostly connected to the Tower, but can involve some outside ceremonies.
-Within the Tower, Cameron's role is to take care of public visitors to the Tower and perform guided tours, guard the Crown Jewels, perform the Ceremony of the Keys and look after the Ravens of the Tower.
+Cameron's duties were mostly connected to the Tower, but can involve some outside ceremonies.
+Within the Tower, Cameron's role was to take care of public visitors to the Tower and perform guided tours, guard the Crown Jewels, perform the Ceremony of the Keys and look after the Ravens of the Tower.
 Outside the Tower, Warders duties are to attend the Coronation of the Sovereign, lying-in-state, the Lord Mayor's Show, and other state and charity functions.
-As a Yeoman Warder, Cameron has two tailored-to-fit uniforms, the Scarlet ceremonial dress, and the 'undress' blue uniform for day-to-day duties (each in three variants of varying thickness for different seasons).
+As a Yeoman Warder, Cameron had two tailored-to-fit uniforms, the Scarlet ceremonial dress, and the 'undress' blue uniform for day-to-day duties (each in three variants of varying thickness for different seasons).

 On 25 November 2009, two Yeoman Warders were dismissed after being found guilty of gross misconduct for bullying Cameron due to her gender.
 Three Warders had been suspended, and one was subsequently re-instated following the month-long investigation, with his role 'unproven'.
 One of the three also received a police caution for defacing Cameron's Wikipedia biography.

 Cameron retired in Autumn 2022 after having served 15 years as a Yeoman Warder.